Feyerabend/vm/ps/README.md

     interpretPostScript(postScript);
 }
 ```
-This function reads the PostScript code from a textarea elemen
+This function reads the PostScript code from
-with id `input`, and then calls `interpretPostScript` to render
+a textarea elemen with id `input`, and then
+calls `interpretPostScript` to render it on
-it on the canvas.
+the canvas.

 ### changing the coordinate system

-As PostScript has a different coordintate system than Canvas,
+As PostScript has a different coordintate system
-some convertions has to be made.
-The initial coordinate system
+than Canvas, some convertions has to be made.
-for PostScript has the x axis to the right and y axis upwards,
+The initial coordinate system for PostScript has
+the x axis to the right and y axis upwards, the
-the origin is located at the bottom left hand corner of the page.
+origin is located at the bottom left hand corner
-Canvas on the other hand, has the upper-left corner of the
+of the page.
+Canvas on the other hand, has the
-screen as origin, so x and y goes instead downwards increasing
+upper-left corner of the screen as origin, so x
+and y goes instead downwards increasing their
-their values.
+values.

-So one way to handle this is to do what can be seen in
+So one way to handle this is to do what can be
-`psmaker.html` where each point gets transformed easily
+seen in `psmaker.html` where each point gets
-through an 'arithmetical geometry' process, while in
+transformed easily through an 'arithmetical
+geometry' process, while in `psviewer.html`
-`psviewer.html` the whole canvas is transformed before
+the whole canvas is transformed before drawing
-drawing through rather standard rotations and flipping
+through rather standard rotations and flipping
 through 2D matrices.
-They may have different results
+They may have different
-partly due to such things as precision in numbers when
+results partly due to such things as precision
-calculating.
+in numbers when calculating.

-## postscript
+## postscript: the language

-[the language ..]

 > The three most important aspects of the PostScript programming language are that it is *interpreted*, that it is *stack-based*, and that it uses a unique data structure called a *dictionary*.[^design]

-[^design]: Reid, Glenn C., *PostScript language program design*, Addison-Wesley, Reading, Mass., 1988
+[^design]: Reid, Glenn C., *PostScript language program design*, Addison-Wesley, Reading, Mass., 1988, p.2.